azbhjzb/USTC_DIP_SA24001029/hw2/data_possion/README.md

-## Implementation of poisson image blending
+## Implementation of Poisson Image Blending

 This repository is TianYu Li's implementation of Assignment_02(poisson image blending) of DIP.